Reviews Archive

 Detail

-Spectrum - This version is very minimalistic, there's pretty much no background detail to speak of at all and as such the screen looks pretty empty, the character and enemy sprites on the other hand do look pretty good and detailed and the bosses are excellent in this regard too (check out the pic of the whale boss and compare it's size and quality to those of even the console versions) Seeing as the background is such an important element of the screen I would say that overall the detail is very poor.
+The character and enemy sprites on the other hand do look pretty good, and detailed, and the bosses are excellent in this regard too (check out the pic of the whale boss and compare it's size and quality to those of even the console versions)

 Amstrad - Well, at least there's a background here, which would put it ahead of the Spectrum version if not for the fact that the character and enemy sprites are actually much worse here and are very blocky.
-I think the detail is maybe on par with the Spectrum version (poor), though for different reasons.

 Winner Is: Master System